chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

     42; union     ; 39:40 # Combine the left engine link with the rest of the plane 43; union     ; 42:41 # Combine the right engine link with the rest of the plane

-Let us read this file step-by-step Line-by-line:
+Let us read this file step-by-step line-by-line:

 1. First, we create the left wing.
 This wing is created using a superquadric ellipsoid shape.
 Along the cord, we use an elongated ellipsoid with length 0.6 and 0.1 thickness.
 In the wingspan direction, the wing is defined by a 6-order power superquadric with a half wingspan of 2.5.
 We then tilt the wing backward by 0.25 rad and give a small angle of attack of 0.05 rad.
 Since the wing is now tilted backward, the right side of the superquadric shape is undesirable, so we remove it using a hypercube to trim the right side of the wing.